mitchellfyi/seedforge/docs/GAMIFICATION.md

 - **Consequences for inactivity** — gentle stakes that make progress feel real

 ### What we do differently
 - **Learning IS the game mechanic** — in Habitica you self-report task completion (and can cheat).
-In Seedwork, the AI verifies learning through artifact assessment.
+In Seedforge, the AI verifies learning through artifact assessment.
 You can't fake it.
 - **Artifacts ARE the rewards** — the real thing you made is the primary reward.
 Gamification amplifies it, never replaces it.
 - **Growth metaphor, not combat** — nurturing a garden, not killing monsters.
 This broadens appeal beyond gamers.
 - **Skill-weighted rewards** — harder skills and deeper learning earn more.
 Quality matters, not just quantity.